 Airbnb hosting works and can be a profitable hospitality business since there will always be a market for people searching for comfortable lodging.

 This depends on different variables, like whether you plan to purchase a property to rent out.
-If you plan to use your own property, then you may need to do some construction work to give the rented room(s) more privacy or to add a new bathroom.
-You’ll also need to consider food and cleaning costs.
-But if you already own the property, you may be able to start an Airbnb business with no additional money.
+If you plan to use your own property, then you may need to do some renovating or remodeling to give the rented room(s) more privacy or to add a new bathroom, for example.

-Overall, the final amount you make will depend on your profits minus the costs to run the business, like maintenance and cleaning.
+Overall, the final amount you make will depend on your profits from bookings minus the costs to run the business, like maintenance and cleaning.
 Airbnb also charges a percentage to use their service.
-This is where a business plan and business banking account will come in to let you know what your profit margin is.
+This is where a business plan and accounting software will come in to let you know what your profit margin is.